apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bladder cancer studies suggest new ways to treat the disease and improve survival**
+**Israel to evacuate 14 more communities on Lebanon border amid Hezbollah attacks**

-You can read more about it [here](https://www.cnn.com/2023/10/22/health/bladder-cancer-treatment-studies/index.html).
+You can read more about it [here](https://www.timesofisrael.com/israel-to-evacuate-14-more-communities-on-lebanon-border-amid-hezbollah-attacks/).

 ## Requirements
 - Python 3.8